-When the 2018-19 year begins, Tate Whitten will begin his first year as a full-time athletic assistant coach.
+When the 2019-20 year begins, Tate Whitten will begin his second year as a full-time athletic assistant coach.
 In this role, Whitten will assist multiple sports for duties as assigned including the football team as the wide receivers coach.

 Whitten spent the last two seasons as a graduate assistant coach with the athletic department, helping Tarleton win 11 games over the last two seasons and qualify for the Corsicana Bowl in 2017.
 His transition to the sidelines came after a four-year playing career for the Texans as a receiver.